 Our goal in this work is to overcome the limitations of existing quantitative methods for modeling customer preferences in engineering design.
-We aim to develop a preference model that broadens the utility-based DCA by considering complex customer-product relations, including the similarity of associated products, "irrationality" of customers induced by social influence, nested multi-choice decisions, and correlated attributes of customers and products.
-To this end, we propose a novel Multidimensional Customer-Product Network (MCPN) framework as shown in Fig. 1.
-As seen, customer-product interactions form a complex socio-technical system (Trist, 1981), not only because there are complex relations between the customers (e.g., social interactions) and amongst the products (e.g., market segmentation or product family), but also because there exist multiple types of relations between customers and products (e.g., "consideration" versus "purchase").
-Our research premise is that, similar to other complex systems exhibiting dynamic, uncertain, and emerging behaviors, customer-product relations should be viewed as a complex socio-technical system and analyzed using social network theory and techniques.
-The structure and topological characteristics identified in customer-product networks can reveal emerging patterns of customer-product relations while taking into account the heterogeneities among customers and products.
+We aim to develop a preference model that broadens the utility-based DCA by considering complex customer-product relations, including the similarity of associated products, 'irrationality' of customers induced by social influence, nested multichoice decisions, and correlated attributes of customers and products.
+To this end, we propose a novel MCPN framework as shown in Figure 1.
+As seen, customer-product interactions form a complex socio-technical system (Trist 1981), not only because there are complex relations between the customers (e.g., social interactions) and amongst the products (e.g., market segmentation or product family), but also because there exist multiple types of relations between customers and products (e.g., 'consideration' versus 'purchase').
+Our research premise is that, similar to other complex systems exhibiting dynamic, uncertain, and emerging behaviors, customer-product relations should be viewed as a complex socio-technical system and analyzed using social network theories and techniques.
+The structural and topological characteristics identified in customer-product networks can reveal emerging patterns of customer-product relations while taking into account the heterogeneities among customers and products.